Maximus Ongkili: In the Opposition

 Ongkili was originally an opposition politician but joined the government when the PBS joined the Barisan Nasional (BN) coalition in 2002.

 In 1991, he was imprisoned under the Internal Security Act for 59 days.
 This was part of political arrests carried out between 1990 and 1991 to crack down on opposition leaders in Sabah, Malaysia, and their alleged plans to secede the state from Malaysia, allegedly known as Operation Talkak.
 Seven men were detained under the Internal Security Act (ISA).
 (See also 1991 Sabah political arrests).

 At the time of his arrest on 3 January 1991, Ongkili was a senior researcher and deputy chief director of IDS and electoral press consultant to then Chief Minister of Sabah Joseph Pairin Kitingan during the 1990 Sabah state and national elections.
 He was released unconditionally on 2 March.

 In the Government

 Ongkili entered Parliament in the 1995 general election (at the time, the Kota Marudu seat was named Bandau).
-He was appointed as a Minister in the Prime Minister's Department after the 2004 election by Prime Minister Mahathir Mohamad's successor Abdullah Ahmad Badawi.
+He was appointed a Minister in the Prime Minister's Department after the 2004 election by Prime Minister Mahathir Mohamad's successor Abdullah Ahmad Badawi.
 Ongkili was placed in charge of National Unity, and headed the initiation of the Khidmat Negara conscription program.

 Ongkili was also a member of the Sabah State Legislative Assembly until the 2008 election, when he stood aside from his Tandek seat.

 In 2008, Ongkili became the Minister of Science, Technology, and Innovation.
-Then after his winning in the 2013 general election, Ongkili has been appointed as Energy, Green Technology and Water Minister.
+Then, after his victory in the 2013 general elections, Ongkili has been appointed Energy, Green Technology and Water Minister.